Jiyuan-Yang/paper_lookup/README.md

 ## Introduction

-A simple command line tool to manage you papers.
-You could manage papers you've saved in your computer in a more efficient way based on this tool.
+A simple command line tool to manage your papers.
+You could manage papers saved in your computer in a more efficient way with the help of this tool.

+## Release Notes

+- 1.0.0 Release with basic functions.

 ## Environment